CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 {{< /tabs >}}

-3. Start the VMS and launch the Console for each VM.
+3. Start the VMs and launch the Console for each VM.

 ## Log into the Switches